 Have You Initiated the Information Exchange?

-One of the most important rules of thumb is to never exchange information unless you initiated the interaction.
-Whether over a call or via a message, don’t give up personal or sensitive information of any kind if you didn’t initiate contact.
+One of the most important rules of thumb is never to exchange information unless you initiate the interaction.
+Whether over a call or via a message, don’t give up personal or sensitive information of any kind if you didn’t contact the support yourself.

 It’s always safer to assume that customer support or similar services won’t seek you out.
 If you reach out to official support representatives, that’s one thing.
 If they find you on their own accord and start demanding information, there’s a problem.

 Use Official Company Phone Numbers